The Future Of Our Breed. The Future Of Our Sport.

 Lydia is now breeding and showing Bedlingtons under the Snowbrook kennel name.

 Once Gaby began showing Vegas, Ryan started to show in the juniors ring with Gypsy.
 In the few months that he showed Gypsy, Ryan won multiple placements and all three of his wins in the Novice category.
 He also received an Open win with Vegas right after Gaby aged out of juniors.
-Ryan did not actively compete in juniors, but went on to work with a professional handler for a brief stint.
+Ryan did not actively compete in juniors, but went on to work with a professional handler for a brief stint before going to college.

 Juniors Photo Gallery